orbisgis/h2gis/docs/dev/DBFRead.md

 ### Signatures

 {% highlight mysql %}
-DBFRead(VARCHAR fileName, VARCHAR tableName);
+DBFRead(VARCHAR path, VARCHAR tableName);
-DBFRead(VARCHAR fileName, VARCHAR tableName, VARCHAR fileEncoding);
+DBFRead(VARCHAR path, VARCHAR tableName, VARCHAR fileEncoding);
 {% endhighlight %}

 ### Description

-Reads `fileName` as a dBase III file and copies its contents into a new table `tableName` in the database.
+Reads the file specified by `path` as a dBase III file and copies its contents into a new table `tableName` in the database.
 Define `fileEncoding` to force encoding (useful when the header is missing encoding information).